trankimtu/Turbo-Lock/User Manual.md

 If the batteries are completely dead, you can use the included emergency backup battery pack to power the lock.
 However, it is recommended not to continue use of the backup longer than necessary; ensure that the batteries in the lock are replaced immediately.
 Please keep the emergency backup battery pack in an accessible area at all times.
 In the event of a power failure, the battery pack will be needed to unlock the lock.
+Note: It is highly recommended to insert the batteries only after the lock is fully installed.

 Section 4.
 Master Code Information & Instructions
 4.1 General Master Code Information